Digital Literacy

 Technological Determinism and Empirical Gaps

 Critics like Umberto Eco or Jürgen Habermas argue that Baudrillard's media theory neglects the agency of recipients 3 8.
-Empirical studies on media competence show that many users can indeed distinguish between reality and simulation 7 13.
+Empirical studies on media literacy show that many users can indeed distinguish between reality and simulation 7 13.

 Ethical Challenges and Solutions